Kayvan Novak

 Kayvan Novak (born 23 November 1978) is a British actor and comedian.
 He co-created and starred in the comedy series Fonejacker (2006–2008) and Facejacker (2010–2012), winning the BAFTA Television Award for Best Comedy (Programme or Series) in 2008.

-He also portrayed Waj in the comedy film Four Lions (2010), the vampire Nandor the Relentless in the mockumentary series What We Do in the Shadows (2019–2024), and Fabian Kingsworth in the twelfth, thirteenth and fourteenth seasons of Archer (2021–2023).
+He is best known for his role as the vampire Nandor the Relentless in the mockumentary series What We Do in the Shadows (2019–2024).
+He also portrayed Waj in the comedy film Four Lions (2010) and Fabian Kingsworth in the animated sitcom Archer (2020–2023).

 Early life

 Novak was born in London to Iranian parents.
 He was educated at Highgate School and the Fine Arts College in Hampstead, before attending the Webber Douglas Academy of Dramatic Art.

 Career

 Novak initially appeared on various British shows, including Family Affairs, Holby City, and Spooks.
 In 2005, he and Ed Tracy created Fonejacker, a prank call show as part of Channel 4's Comedy Lab strand.
 After the pilot, he was given a Christmas special and a six-part series, which began airing on 5 July 2007 on E4; and 7 September 2007 on Channel 4.
 In November 2009, he appeared on the Channel 4 show The Increasingly Poor Decisions of Todd Margaret, playing a bomb-disposal officer.
 In April 2010, Novak began appearing in a spin-off of Fonejacker called Facejacker, in which he adopted various disguises, including several characters heard in Fonejacker.
 Novak announced on BBC Radio 1 in May 2012 that the character Terry Tibbs, a mainstay of both shows, would be getting a spin-off chat show; this aired in August 2012.
 Novak played Simon in the Channel 4 sitcom pilot Bad Sugar.

 Novak filmed a scene for This Is England '86 which was cut from the final broadcast, but appears in the DVD extras.
 He was also one of the main characters in the television show Sirens, which began on 27 June 2011 on Channel 4 in the UK.
 Novak also featured in two episodes of Phone Shop, the first in Series 1, titled "The First Temptation of Chris", and the second in Series 2, titled "Revenge of the Razz".
 He played area manager Razz Prince.
 In addition to acting, Novak has made appearances as himself on shows Soccer AM, 8 out of 10 Cats, Celebrity Big Brother's Little Brother, and Never Mind the Buzzcocks.

 Novak appeared as an intelligence officer in the Academy Award-winning film Syriana.
 In 2008, he appeared in micro-budget B-movie The Blue Tower.
 He also appeared in the 2010 comedy Four Lions, in which he played the dim-witted Waj, a role for which he won the award for Best Comedy Performance in a British Film at the 2010 British Comedy Awards, beating fellow actor Nigel Lindsay, who was nominated for his role in the same film.